saganov/md2wiki/README.md

 See [official website](http://daringfireball.net/projects/markdown/syntax) for syntax.

-What is markdown-oo-php?
+What is md2wiki?
 ========================

-It's an object-oriented, PSR compatible PHP library capable of converting markdown text to XHTML.
+It's an object-oriented, PSR compatible PHP library capable of converting markdown text to MediaWiki fromat.

 Quick start